-Companies that are already listed on certain overseas exchanges may qualify for AIM's fast-track admission process, in which case the company will not be required to produce an admission document.
-To be eligible for fast-track admission, a company must have its securities traded on an AIM designated market for at least the last 18 months, and should also have substantially traded in the same form during this period.
+Companies that are already listed on certain other exchanges may qualify for AIM's fasttrack admission process, in which case the company will not be required to produce an admission document.24 To be eligible for fast-track admission, a company must have its securities traded on an AIM designated market25 for at least the past 18 months, and should also have substantially traded in the same form during this period.
+Examples of mining companies who have used the fast-track process include Wolf Minerals Limited, which is also listed on the ASX and was admitted to AIM in November 2011, and Central Rand Gold Limited, which transferred its listing from the Main Market to AIM using the fast-track process in August 2013.